kwade4/RAISE-DRI/docs/data_science_intro.md

 ![data-sci](assets/images/data-science.png)

+## Types of Data Used in AI
+AI is data-driven and the way this data is organized and its type influences how AI models are developed and used.
+Understanding the differences between these data types is cruical for selecting the appropriate AI and machine learning methods.

+### Structured vs Unstructured Data
+**Structured data** is data that is organized in a clear, predefined format or schema, usually in rows and columns.
+It is commonly stored in tables, spreadsheets, or relational databases.
+Structured data is often easy to analyze and process due to its well-defined structure.

+Examples of Structured Data:
+* A customer database with fields for name, age, and address.
+* A table of sales transactions with columns for product, price, and quantity.

+**Unstructured Data** lacks a predefined format and is often more complex to process.
+It can consist of text, images, audio, video, or other forms of data without a fixed organization.
+Handling unstructured data typically requires advanced AI techniques like Natural Language Processing (NLP) for text or Computer Vision for images.

+Examples of Unstructured Data:
+* Social media posts, emails, and free-text documents.
+* Video files or audio recordings.
+* Images, photographs, and diagrams.

+### Labelled vs Unlabelled Data
+**Labelled data** is data that has been annotated with the correct answer or classification for each data point.
+This is commonly used in **supervised learning**, where a model is trained using the labelled data to learn the relationship between the inputs and the desired outputs.
+Often, labels are provided by humans or derived from predefined rules.

+Examples of Labelled Data:
+* A dataset of emails labelled as "spam" or "not spam".
+* A set of medical images annotated with the type of disease or condition they depict.
+* A collection of product reviews labelled as "one-star", "two-star", "three-star", "four-star", or "five-star".

+**Unlabelled data** does not come with predefined labels or outcomes.
+This data is used in **unsupervised learning**, where the goal is to find hidden patterns, groupings, or structures within the data without relying on labeled outputs.
+While it can be more challenging to work with, unlabelled data is abundant and easy to collect.

+Examples of Unlabeled Data:
+* A set of images without labels indicating what they contain.
+* A series of audio recordings without any information about the content (e.g., a conversation, music, or noise).
+* Raw logs of website user interactions, including clicks, scrolls, time spent on pages, and navigation paths, without any labels for intent (e.g., browsing vs. purchasing).

 ## Getting Started with Data Science
 💻 **Learn the Basics of Coding**: Familiarize yourself with programming languages like [Python](https://www.python.org/) or [R](https://www.r-project.org/), which are widely used in data science.
 Understanding libraries like `pandas`, `numpy`, and `matplotlib` can help with data manipulation and visualization.